soroel/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-Checks for upper case characters
+Function checks for a digit (0 through 9)